awsdocs/aws-cloudtrail-user-guide/doc_source/creating-an-organizational-trail-in-the-console.md

 After you create your trail, you can return to the trail to make changes:
 + Change the configuration of your trail by editing it\.
 For more information, see [Updating a trail](cloudtrail-update-a-trail-console.md)\.
 + Configure the Amazon S3 bucket to allow specific IAM users in member accounts to read the log files for the organization, if desired\.
-For more information, see [Sharing CloudTrail Log Files Between AWS Accounts](cloudtrail-sharing-logs.md)\.
+For more information, see [Sharing CloudTrail log files between AWS accounts](cloudtrail-sharing-logs.md)\.
 + Configure CloudTrail to send log files to CloudWatch Logs\.
-For more information, see [Sending Events to CloudWatch Logs](send-cloudtrail-events-to-cloudwatch-logs.md) and [the CloudWatch Logs item](creating-an-organizational-trail-prepare.md#cwl-org-pb) in [Prepare for creating a trail for your organization](creating-an-organizational-trail-prepare.md)\.
+For more information, see [Sending events to CloudWatch Logs](send-cloudtrail-events-to-cloudwatch-logs.md) and [the CloudWatch Logs item](creating-an-organizational-trail-prepare.md#cwl-org-pb) in [Prepare for creating a trail for your organization](creating-an-organizational-trail-prepare.md)\.
 + Create a table and use it to run a query in Amazon Athena to analyze your AWS service activity\.
 For more information, see [Creating a Table for CloudTrail Logs in the CloudTrail Console](https://docs.aws.amazon.com/athena/latest/ug/cloudtrail-logs.html#create-cloudtrail-table-ct) in the [Amazon Athena User Guide](https://docs.aws.amazon.com/athena/latest/ug/)\.
 + Add custom tags \(key\-value pairs\) to the trail\.
 + To create another organization trail, return to the **Trails** page and choose **Create trail**\.

 **Note**
-When configuring a trail, you can choose an Amazon S3 bucket and SNS topic that belong to another account\.
+When you configure a trail, you can choose an Amazon S3 bucket and SNS topic that belong to another account\.
 However, if you want CloudTrail to deliver events to a CloudWatch Logs log group, you must choose a log group that exists in your current account\.